Board of Directors

 Chelsey Reschke

-Chelsey Reschke is the President and CEO of Voran Group Ventures, based in Edmonton Alberta, Canada.
+Chelsey Reschke is the President and CEO of Voran Group Ventures, based in Edmonton.
 Having spent over a decade developing solutions for the corrosion industry, Chelsey is now turning her attention to organic surface chemistries that provide protection against pathogens.
 Chelsey and her team aim to become a global leader in the commercialization of innovative surface technologies.

 Chelsey’s unique ability to combine her experience in commercial development and operations management have contributed to her success in bringing to market products with unique intellectual property in tightly regulated markets.
 Drawing on her comprehensive experience across multiple industries, Chelsey excels in strategic planning, offering a powerful competencies-based approach to growth and expansion planning.
 Her ability to apply entrepreneurial thinking and create value for stakeholders has benefited a range of businesses from lean startups looking to develop specialized product and service offerings through to multinational corporations who have tasked her with transformational projects related to energy transition.

-Before joining Voran Group, Chelsey was the Director of Business Development for a globally ranked top ten engineering design firm, Stantec Consulting Ltd. In the early part of her career, Chelsey was Vice President of Keymay Industries, a privately held company specialized in the manufacture of proprietary construction geosynthetics and automated coating application equipment.
-Chelsey’s specialized knowledge in the corrosion market was instrumental in developing and commercializing proprietary clean tech solutions for the oil and gas pipeline construction industry.
+Before joining Voran Group, Chelsey was the Director of Business Development for globally ranked Top 10 engineering design firm, Stantec Consulting Ltd. In the early part of her career, Chelsey was Vice President of Keymay Industries, a privately held company specialized in the manufacture of proprietary construction geosynthetics and automated coating application equipment.
+Chelsey’s specialized knowledge in the corrosion market was instrumental in developing and commercializing proprietary cleantech solutions for the oil and gas pipeline construction industry.

 Chelsey holds an MBA from the Smith School of Business at Queen’s University, a Bachelor of Science (Biology) from the University of Alberta, and a certificate in Entrepreneurship from the Chinese Europe International Business School in Shanghai.

-Board committee: Business Planning, Reporting & Engagement Committee
+Board committees: Business Planning, Reporting & Engagement Committee

 Anne’s experience is at the nexus of research, public policy development, health system innovation and commercialization.
 She has published more than 100 research articles, papers and cases, has received over $15 million in research funding, holds patents, and has commercialized a highly successful booster seat product for children traveling in vehicles.